-Common Excuses/Reasons for Missing Assignments Resolutions CampusWeb was down Save work to a flash-drive and print before class begins.
+Common Excuses/Reasons for Missing Assignments Resolutions MyBLC was down Save work to a flash-drive and print before class begins.
 My computer wasn't working Go to a computer lab, ask a friend for computer support, crack open a notebook and fetch a pencil Family emergency/problems got in the way Hardships happen.
 However, in the "real world" your boss will still expect completed reports, so I'm sorry - get your work done.
 Sometimes, we have to pick and choose our battles - including lower grades.
-We'll talk about contract grading later.
+We'll talk about what constitutes each grade in class.
 Personal problems Schedule an appointment with me, but most likely: sorry.
 Even in the professional world, you'll still be expected to complete assigned work.